amalv/bukie/docs/decisions/0010-database.md

 - Status: accepted

 ## 📚 Context
-Bukie requires a reliable, scalable, and well-supported database for storing application data.
-Options considered include PostgreSQL, SQLite, and MongoDB.
+Bukie needs a reliable, scalable SQL database with strong DX and smooth integration into our Vercel-hosted Next.js app.
+We also want zero-ops previews for pull requests.

 ## 🎯 Decision Drivers
 - Reliability and ACID compliance
-- Scalability and performance
+- Performance and scalability
 - Ecosystem and community support
-- Compatibility with Bun/Elysia and Azure
+- First-class integration with Vercel (envs, previews)
-- Cost and operational simplicity
+- Operational simplicity and cost

 ## 🔍 Considered Options
 - PostgreSQL